WHO IS QUALIFIED TO PARTICIPATE?

 Yes.
 You do not have to be entirely fluent, but intermediate to advanced language skills are required.
 You must be able to effectively communicate in Spanish with students, staff, and community members.
 A portion of the interview will be done in Spanish to test speaking level.
-We encourage you to brush up on your Spanish skills before arrival by using programs such as Rosetta Stone or Live Mocha.
+We encourage you to brush up on your Spanish skills before arrival by using programs such as the free DuoLingo app, Rosetta Stone or LingQ.

 HOW CAN I GET IN CONTACT WITH A PAST VOLUNTEER?

 WHAT AIRPORT SHOULD I FLY INTO AND WHAT AIRLINES FLY THERE?

 The closest airport is the Puerto Plata International Airport (airport code POP), which is about a twenty-minute drive from Cabarete.
 DREAM arranges airport pickups and drop-offs from the Puerto Plata International Airport only.
 American, Delta, JetBlue, and United airlines offer routes from the U.S. to Puerto Plata.
 Cheaper fares may sometimes be found flying into Santiago or Santo Domingo, but volunteers are reminded to factor in the cost of cab fare to Cabarete which averages around $100 from Santiago and $150 from Santo Domingo.
 Comfortable public transportation with large bus companies (Caribe Tours and Metro) can also be taken from Santiago and Santo Domingo to Sosua for less than USD $8 one way.
 A taxi from Sosua to Cabarete is around USD $15.